jingjing-0919/Edge-Quantile-Queries/README.md

      */
     public static String RelaxMethod = "minMax";

-    /* excute code on single machine or multiple machine !!! notice: if you want to excute code on multiple machine,you should do as follow:
+    /* excute code on single machine or multiple machines
-     (1) change useSocet = True
+     Notice: if you want to excute code on multiple machines, make sure the following are done (1) set useSocket to true
-     (2) change BaseStationFile = "./Resources/BaseStation/BaseStations_Socket.txt"
+     (2) set BaseStationFile = "./Resources/BaseStation/BaseStations_Socket.txt"
      (3) use default parameters for others
-     (3) set the ip_address in "./Resources/BaseStation/BaseStations_Socket.txt"
+     (3) configure your ip_address in "./Resources/BaseStation/BaseStations_Socket.txt"
      (4) run ./src/Socket/Worker on every machine
      (5) run ./src/Experiment/Entrance.java on one machine
      */
     public static boolean useSocket = false;
 ```